analogdevicesinc/msdk/CONTRIBUTING.md

 The MSDK follows the [GitHub contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

-External contributions from outside the [Analog Devices organization](https://github.com/Analog-Devices-MSDK) should be made via a Pull Request opened from a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).  **It should be noted that all of the MSDK's submodule's should be individually forked to your personal Github account as well**.
+External contributions from outside the [Analog Devices organization](https://github.com/Analog-Devices-MSDK) should be made via a Pull Request opened from a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).  **It should be noted that all of the MSDK's submodules should be individually forked to your personal Github account as well**.

 Internal contributions should also originate from a fork where possible.